 I was never a flower girl.
 This will go down on my List o’ Lifetime Regrets right alongside never tap dancing on Broadway and giving away my original Midge® and Skipper® dolls to the little girl up the street rather than saving them in mint condition to sell on eBay for hundreds of dollars!
 Putting my bitterness behind me, we’ve come up with a beautiful flower girl basket.

-The construction style of today’s project is similar to several of the structured baskets we’ve done previously on S4H.
+The construction style of the project is similar to several of the structured baskets we’ve done previously on S4H.
 What’s great about using this style for a wedding is that it’s nice and deep – so there’s less chance of the flowers spilling out as your bouncy flower girl twirls around waiting for her turn down the aisle.